 - B5 – Pantothenic acid – release energy from food, healthy brain – found in almost all meat and vegetables.

 - B6 – Pyridoxine – form hemoglobin, allows energy storage – found in potatoes, soya bean, peanuts, milk pork, and fish.

-- B7 – Biotin – breaks down fat – found in most natural foods in low levels, and the gut bacteria can make biotin.
+- B7 – Biotin breaks down fat found in most natural foods at low levels, and gut bacteria can make biotin.

-- B9 – Folate – also known as folacin and the human-made form named Folic acid – forms red blood cells, helps prevent birth defects.
+- B9 – Folate – also known as folacin and the human-made form named Folic acid – forms red blood cells, helps prevent congenital disabilities.

 - B12 – Known as B12 – healthy nervous system, release energy from food – found in cod, cheese, salmon, milk, and eggs

 Without this range of vitamins, the human body would face deficiencies that would cause a huge range of problems.
 These would include fatigue, nerve problems, heart disorders, and the inability to fight infection.

 It also has to be said that overloading the body with vitamin supplements can cause toxicity.
 This means that we have to be very careful with our choices.

 However, being mindful about what we eat and having a wide and varied diet should see us ok in hitting that vitamin jackpot.

 This is why mother nature provided us with the six essential nutrients in our food and not in a bottle!